The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

 \begin{proof}[Proof of Theorem \ref{theorem: gluing pattern}] This follows immediately from Theorem \ref{theorem : Description of regular quotient gluing not explicit}. \end{proof}

-We note that the remaining case of $(K,G)=(G_{1}, G_{1}\times G_{1})$ there is no nonseparrated structure as shown in Example \ref{ex: non separated structure diagonal case}.
-Finally the following proposition show that the regular semisimple locus is always in the open set $U$ of Theorem \ref{theorem: gluing pattern}
+We note that in the diagonal case of $(G,H)=(G_{1}\times G_{1}, G_1)$ there is no non-separated structure as shown in Example \ref{ex: non separated structure diagonal case}.
+The following proposition shows that the regular semisimple locus is always in the open set $U$ of Theorem \ref{theorem: gluing pattern}, i.e. the map $\fp^\reg\myfatslash H\to \fp\git H$ is an isomorphism over the regular, semisimple locus.